-- Chapter 5, "Configuring JMS Application Modules for Deployment," describes how to prepare JMS resources for an application module that can be deployed as a stand-alone resource that is globally available, or as part of an Enterprise Application that is available only to the enclosing application. - Chapter 6, "Using WLST to Manage JMS Servers and JMS System Module Resources," explains how to use the WebLogic Scripting Tool to create and manage JMS resources programmatically. - Chapter 7, "Monitoring JMS Statistics and Managing Messages," describes how to monitor and manage the run-time statistics for your JMS objects from the Administration Console. - Chapter 9, "Troubleshooting WebLogic JMS," explains how to configure and manage message logs, and how to temporarily pause message operations on destinations.
+- Chapter 5, "Configuring JMS Application Modules for Deployment," describes how to prepare JMS resources for an application module that can be deployed as a stand-alone resource that is globally available, or as part of an Enterprise Application that is available only to the enclosing application. - Chapter 6, "Using WLST to Manage JMS Servers and JMS System Module Resources," explains how to use the WebLogic Scripting Tool to create and manage JMS resources programmatically. - Chapter 7, "Interoperating with Oracle AQ JMS," provides information on how to interoperate with Oracle AQ JMS. - Chapter 8, "Monitoring JMS Statistics and Managing Messages," describes how to monitor and manage the run-time statistics for your JMS objects from the Administration Console. - Chapter 9, "Best Practices for JMS Beginners and Advanced Users," provides advice and best practices for beginning and advanced JMS users. - Chapter 10, "Troubleshooting WebLogic JMS," explains how to configure and manage message logs, and how to temporarily pause message operations on destinations.